gniehaus/blockchain-developer-bootcamp-final-project/README.md

 - On/Off switch if bug is found in the contract

 # Todo
 It's currently illegal to invest in tokenized stocks/etfs within the us.
 This project covers phase (1), which is a POC to show a transfer of token for eth, and to pay that eth back based on sort unit of time.
-Block.timestamp is used in this project.
+Phase 2 would invest the eth sent to the smart contract into tokenized stocks/etfs.
+Lastly, it would break up normal quarterly dividends into a more frequent (daily) distribution.